-As the world’s largest marketplace for voice over, Voices is where professionals in advertising, marketing and media from across the globe come to find the perfect voice to complete their projects.
+As the world’s #1 creative services marketplace, Voices is where professionals in advertising, marketing and media from across the globe come to find the perfect creative talent to complete their projects.

 Each year, Voices’s Trends Report, which leverages proprietary market data along with an annual survey of our client users, explores trends in media production, advertising, and of course, how voice is being leveraged to engage and delight audiences the world over.
 This year, our survey included the input of over 750 creative professionals from across North America and the world, including brand marketers, agency executives, producers, instructional designers, filmmakers, commercial directors, and more.

 - The 5 most important media and advertising trends to impact brand marketers and creative agencies throughout 2019.

 - Predictions on the trends to expect in creative industries throughout 2020.

 - Insight into how the industry has pivoted in a changing media landscape to find success, including how voice over has been leveraged as a tool for creating connection and information retention.